Criticism of the Book of Mormon: Biblical language

 The Book of Mormon claims to be the original writings of Nephite leaders in ancient America, yet it contains a mix of verbatim and paraphrased quotations of the 17th-century edition of the King James Bible (KJV) and the deuterocanonical books, which Joseph Smith's bible had as well.
-Furthermore, the language of the Book of Mormon closely mimics the Elizabethan English used in the KJV, with 19th-century English mixed into it.
+Furthermore, the language of the Book of Mormon closely mimics the Elizabethan English of the KJV, with 19th-century English mixed in.

 The Book of Mormon quotes 25,000 words from the KJV Old Testament (e.g., 2 Nephi 30:13-15; cf. Isaiah 11:7-9) and over 2,000 words from the KJV New Testament.

 There are numerous cases where the Nephite writers mimic wording from the New Testament, a document to which they would have had no access.
 Below are five examples out of a list of 400 examples created by Jerald and Sandra Tanner: